Esri/palladio/index.md

 An exception is the Palladio source code (without CityEngine SDK, binaries, or object code), which is licensed under the Apache License, Version 2.0 (the “License”); you may not use this work except in compliance with the License.
 You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

 The "Favela" example data is copyrighted by [vrbn studios](https://www.vrbn.io).
-Please contact vrbn_studios for commercial licensing options.
+Please contact ​info@vrbn.io for commercial licensing options.